albogdan/CoverLetter/README.md

 ### To install requirements for the virtual environment:
 `pip install -r requirements.txt`

+### Make a directory for the completed letters
+`mkdir letters`

-## Instructions
+## 2. Instructions
 Create your CLTemplate.docx with whatever you want to write in your Cover Letter.
 I'll leave this up to you.
-In order for this to work, all fields you want replaced must be delimited by a '{{' before the word and a '}}' after.
+In order for this to work, all fields you want replaced must be delimited by a `{{` before the word and a `}}` after.
-For example, to use the word COMPANY as a keyword, it should be written in your Cover Letter template as {{COMPANY}}
-Repeat this for all keywords you want to replace
+For example, to use the word `COMPANY` as a keyword, it should be written in your Cover Letter template as `{{COMPANY}}` Repeat this for all keywords you want to replace

 Now that your Cover Letter is done, go to your template.csv and do as follows:
-1. As the first line of your template.csv, insert all the keywords you used in your CLTemplate.docx.
+1. As the first line of your template.csv, insert all the keywords you used in your `CLTemplate.docx`.
 Order doesn't matter.
 2. Each line after is the values you want subsituted for each new company.
-3. I recommend at least a COMPANY and a POSITION keyword, as they are how I name the files :) (you can always change that in the `template.py` file
+3. I recommend at least a `COMPANY` and a `POSITION` keyword, as they are how I name the files :) (you can always change that in the `template.py` file

 Once you have all your values entered, you can check out the template.py file to customize:
 1. Margins (Top, Bottom, Left, Right - in inches)